-But can be fun.
-It’ll be slow and you’ll have flour in places that the white stuff has never seen before but really and truly, you and your little guys can enjoy this time together.
+But can be fun to cook with toddlers & preschoolers.
+It’ll be slow and you’ll have flour in places the white stuff has never seen before but really and truly, you and your little guys can enjoy this time together.
 Here is how we do it around here.

 - Right where they need it before getting halfway through a recipe and cursing themselves for running out.
 (Then apologizing to the kids, “No mommy didn’t mean to say that.
 No, you shouldn’t say that.
 No seriously, don’t ever say that in front of grandma…”)

 - Give Everyone a Task.
-Glance over the recipe ahead of time and find little pockets of work that little hands can do.
+Glance over the recipe ahead of time and find little pockets of work that tiny hands can do.
 Whisking, stirring, helping you pour out a measuring cup, rolling balls, these are some of the easiest things kids can do.
 Talk them through it ahead of time, or at least in real time, letting them know which parts they get to do.
 This will matter a lot.

 - No whining.
 There is no crying in the kitchen.
 My girls have heard this so often they might confuse me for Tom Hanks.
 If they’d ever actually seen “A League of Their Own”, or really any movie that’s not a cartoon… Anyway, anyone who can’t follow the rules can’t stay in the kitchen, so it’s good to have dad around in case you need someone to escort a renegade cook elsewhere.

 You may end up with extra sweets this season which may come in handy.
 Faster than you can say “Oh!
 We’re exchanging gifts?” to a mom at the playground you’ll have found yourself in the kitchen WITH your kids AND enjoying it.
 A tiny Christmas miracle.

 Just to get you started, here are some our simplest yet most gift-worthy recipes: